Skip to main content

 The architecture of your hormonal stress response system is the key to understanding why well-intentioned wellness efforts can sometimes fall short.

 The complication arises when the pressure is no longer a series of acute, isolated events, but a constant, low-level hum.
-The modern work environment, with its perpetual connectivity and relentless pace, can transform the from a temporary state into a chronic condition.
+The modern work environment, with its perpetual connectivity and relentless pace, can transform the stress response from a temporary state into a chronic condition.

 Your body, in its unwavering commitment to keeping you safe and functional, continues to produce cortisol.
 The “off” switch, which should be engaged after a challenge is met, is rarely flipped.
 This state of sustained cortisol output is where the conflict with your wellness efforts begins.